-The Santa Clara County Board of Supervisors established the Housing Authority of Santa Clara County, now Santa Clara County Housing Authority of the County of Santa Clara (SCCHA), in 1967.
+The Santa Clara County Board of Supervisors established the Housing Authority of Santa Clara County, now Santa Clara County Housing Authority (SCCHA), in 1967.
 SCCHA has an agreement with the City of San José to administer and manage the Housing Authority of the City of San José (HACSJ)'s Housing Choice Voucher program.
 SCCHA is an independent local government Agency whose mission is to provide and inspire affordable housing solutions to enable low-income people in Santa Clara County to achieve financial stability and self-reliance.

 SCCHA and the Housing Authority of the City of San José (HACSJ) entered into a 10-year agreement (extended until the conclusion of Fiscal Year 2028) with the Department of Housing and Urban Development (HUD) to become a Moving to Work (MTW) Agency at the beginning of 2008.
-This MTW Annual Report, submitted by SCCHA on behalf of both agencies, demonstrates the status of SCCHA's eleventh full year as an MTW Agency during fiscal year (FY) 2019 (July 1, 2018 through June 30, 2019).
+This MTW Annual Report, submitted by SCCHA on behalf of both agencies, demonstrates the status of SCCHA's twelfth full year as an MTW Agency during fiscal year (FY) 2020 (July 1, 2019 through June 30, 2020).